graphprotocol/contracts/packages/deploy/README.md

 ## Purpose

-This package coordinates deployments and governance integrations across multiple packages:
+This package coordinates governance integrations across the Graph Protocol contract ecosystem:

-- **Horizon** (`@graphprotocol/horizon`) - Core protocol contracts (RewardsManager, GraphToken, etc.)
+- **Core Contracts** - References to already-deployed protocol contracts (RewardsManager from `@graphprotocol/contracts` or `@graphprotocol/horizon`, GraphToken from `@graphprotocol/contracts`)
-- **Issuance** (`@graphprotocol/issuance`) - Issuance system contracts (REO, IA, DirectAllocation)
+- **Issuance** (`@graphprotocol/issuance`) - Issuance system contracts (RewardsEligibilityOracle, IssuanceAllocator, DirectAllocation)

-TODO: Above statement about Horizon and core contracts should be reviewed.
-The contracts mentioned are in contracts package, although it might be they are deployed via horizon package?
-However, even that might not be what we need now, as the Horizon deployment configures for Horizon, rather than merely upgrading RewardsManager for example it sets the subgraph service?
+This package does **NOT deploy contract implementations** - it orchestrates governance integration between already-deployed contracts from other packages.

 ## Structure